mysticetus-inc/dotcom/site/content/product/_index.md

 >}}

 {{< components/header
-	title="Mysticetus is intelligent mitigation for your Anthropogenic operations" subTitle="Improve the way you operate.
-Fast.
-Accurate.
-Suited for all industries." centered="true"
+	title="Mysticetus Technical Services can verify your mitigation team is technically prepared at the dockto support your Anthropogenic operations" subTitle="Unprepared mitigation teams will delay your operations.
+Let us assess, correct, and verify they're ready before you sail." centered="true"
 	size="large"
 >}}